syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Getting-Started.md

     </tbody>
 </table>

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your applications to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion&reg; license key in your applications to use our components.

 Include the following namespace in your .cs or .vb code as shown below